sharadbhadouria/GeoCodingProxy/README.md

 Configuration:

-Default PORT used is 8000 and Default HOST is localhost Update line 23 and 24 in geo_coding_proxy.py
+Default PORT used is 8000 and Default HOST is localhost.
+Update line 23 and 24 in geo_coding_proxy.py to customize your HOST and PORT

 Prerequisite:

 python 2.7

 pip

 The code was written in python 2.7